felixwiemuth/LinCal/README.md

 Project status
 --------------
-A first release is available on [FDroid](https://f-droid.org/repository/browse/?fdid=felixwiemuth.lincal).
-Smaller updates and improvements are planned for the first quarter 2017.
+A first release is available on [F-Droid](https://f-droid.org/repository/browse/?fdid=felixwiemuth.lincal).
+A first update will be released in August and further smaller updates and improvements are planned for August and September 2017.

 Features
 --------